 \end{pr}

-Any point of contact gives a point $(x_1,y_1)$ which is both $x$-vertex and $y$-vertex, i.e. $D_1(x_1)=D_2(y_1)=0$, the conditions \re{stab} of singular point are fulfilled, and according to the proposition \ref{singP} either the curve is irreducible or $x_1$ and $y_1$ are multiple zeros of the discriminants $\tilde D_1(x)$ and $\tilde D_2(y)$ respectively and this singular point is unique.
-In both cases we observe either the case III of the John's list of dynamical system behaviors and a breakdown of smoothness of the curve or a case of degeneration.
+Any point of contact gives a point $(x_1,y_1)$, which acts as both $x$-vertex and $y$-vertex, i.e. $D_1(x_1)=D_2(y_1)=0$, the conditions \re{stab} of singular point are satisfied, and according to the proposition \ref{singP} either the curve is irreducible, or $x_1$ and $y_1$ are multiple zeros of the discriminants $\tilde D_1(x)$ and $\tilde D_2(y)$, respectively, and this singular point is unique.
+In both cases, we observe either the case III of John's list of dynamical system behaviors and of a breakdown of smoothness of the curve or a case of degeneration.
 In this work we do not consider these cases.
-Some examinations are in the work \cite{Lavr}.
+Some examinations were conducted in the work \cite{Lavr}.